Conferences and Field Trips at Friday Harbor Labs

 To maximize occupancy, conferences and field trip participants are encouraged to reside in Standard Dormitories and Huts.
-The dormitories consist of 8 single occupancy and 25 double occupancy rooms, for a total of 58 twin beds.
+The dormitories consist of eight single-occupancy and 25 double-occupancy rooms, for a total of 58 twin beds.
 Each dorm room has one or two beds, dressers, and desks.
 Two of the three buildings have men's and women's restrooms with showers; the third has access to bathrooms through a covered breezeway to the other dormitory buildings.
 The 15 Huts are small buildings with electric light and heat; each is approximately 125 square feet and furnished with one or two beds, a small desk, and a dresser.
 The Huts are a short walk from restrooms and showers in the dorm buildings.

-Other housing buildings include twelve (studio, one-, two- and three-bedroom) apartments, twelve two-bedroom cottages, and eight (one- and two-bedroom) duplex units.
-All of these units include kitchen, bathroom, living/dining area, and basic furniture and are equipped with dishes, silverware, pots and pans.
+Other housing units include twelve (studio, one-, two- and three-bedroom) apartments, twelve two-bedroom cottages, and eight (one- and two-bedroom) duplex units.
+All of these units include kitchen, bathroom, living/dining area, and basic furniture, and are equipped with dishes, silverware, pots and pans.
 These units are available only after the dorms and huts have already been occupied or for those conference participants with families or special needs.